be-rock/blog/_posts/2023-08-08-using-delta-lake-with-apache-spark.md

 ### Delta Log

-The Delta Log is the transactional component of a delta table and is represented in the above filesystem hierarchy snippet represented in directory `_delta_log`.
+The Delta Log is the transactional component of a delta table and is represented in the above filesystem hierarchy snippet in directory `_delta_log`.

 The delta log contains the table schema and schema change information, references to the files that comprise the table, and other various metadata and metrics.